last updated (yyyy-mm-dd hh-mm) 2015-02-27 14:25.

 street listing can appear as Cavendish Road in some navigation systems)

+If you have any mobility issues please contact the secretariat before the conference.
 Parking for disabled "blue badge" holders is available on campus for visitors.
 If you are a blue badge holder you are advised to enter the campus via the main barrier on Woodhouse Lane to show your badge.
 You can then be directed to the nearest available disabled parking bay to the area you are visiting.
 Blue badge holders do not need to pay to park on campus.

 Alex Cole, Polyphotonix, PVSAT Programme Chair